Policies and Procedures

 - To remain in school, students "in progress" must have an Immunization In Progress form (Imm.P.14), which includes the appointment date for needed immunizations, on file and must receive immunizations as soon as they become due.
 The student is in compliance as long as he/she continues to receive the appropriate immunization(s) at the correct intervals according to the ACIP recommendations.

 In progress means that a child has begun the vaccine series and has an appointment for the next dose.
 This appointment must be kept and an updated record provided to the school.
 If the appointment is not kept, the child is no longer in progress and is noncompliant (i.e., Hep B vaccine series was started but the child is not yet eligible to receive the next dose in the series).

 - Religious (Imm.P.
 11A) and Medical (Imm.P.12) exceptions are allowed.
 The appropriate exemption card must be on file.
 Unimmunized children are subject to exclusion from school when outbreaks of vaccine-preventable diseases occur.

 Winter Weather - School Cancellation

-The decision to cancel classes due to extreme cold, snow or ice is made by the Superintendent of Schools based on the recommendation of his administrative team, including Facilities, Transportation, Safety and Security, and the Executive Cabinet.
+The decision to cancel classes due to extreme cold, snow or ice is made by the Superintendent of Schools based on the recommendation of his or her administrative team, including Facilities, Transportation, Safety and Security, and the Executive Cabinet.